-Lighter colors will always make a space feel airy and bright but, if you're looking for intimate and cozy, darker hues are a great option.
+Lighter colors will always make a space feel airy and bright but, if you're looking for intimate and cozy kitchen idea, darker hues are a great option.

 Allison Lynch, Roundhouse Designer, says: 'Clients are now aspiring to take the plunge and go for beautiful dark colors, particularly the darker blues, dark greys and greens.
 They mix this with timeless, elegant natural stones and warm, rich timber flooring along with soft textures.'

 Helen Parker, Creative Director of deVOL, says: 'There is a sense that big is better but, in actual fact, a small richly colored kitchen can be the most alluring of spaces, holding a certain charm and beauty that is hard to achieve in a large space.
 Small means intimate, it means cozy and glamorous and petite - these all conjure up something quite special and not a feature to be disappointed by.'